Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 6. If desired, add a comment to the posting in the *Comment* field.

-7. If you have selected the *Sale* or *Purchase* posting types, you can enter a customer or supplier name, as well as a the net sale or purchase price in the corresponding fields if desired.
+7. If you have selected the *Sale* or *Purchase* posting types, you can enter a customer or supplier name, as well as the net sale or purchase price in the corresponding fields.

 8. Click the [SAVE & NEW] button.
     The posting has been saved.
 The stock in the *Storage locations* and *Stocks* section is updated accordingly.

+    > [Info] You can also see all postings performed for the selected material in the *Stock history* tab, see [Check stock history](03_CheckStockHistory.md).

 ### Manual posting of multiple materials